 My Quick and Easy Chicken Pozole Rojo Soup is full of traditional flavors with a few shortcuts to save on cooking time.
-Full of tender chicken, hominy and a red chile sauce and topped with crunch cabbage, radishes and a squeeze of lime, this is a traditional Mexican recipe you’ll want be adding into your weeknight dinner rotation.
+Full of tender chicken, hominy and a red chile broth and topped with crunchy cabbage, radishes and a squeeze of lime.

 Traditional Pozole is served at celebrations such as Christmas, New Year’s and Mexican Independence Day.

 Main ingredients for Chicken Pozole

 Our shortcut version of pozole uses a canned enchilada sauce to keep it simple and easy (and fast!).